cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulators/Installation-Linux.rst

 You can follow the `installation procedure <https://cyberbotics.com/doc/guide/installation-procedure>`_ or `build it from sources <https://github.com/cyberbotics/webots/wiki/Linux-installation/>`_.

 Alternatively, you can also let ``webots_ros2`` download and install Webots automatically.
-This option appears when you launch a example of the package and no Webots installation is found.
+This option appears when you launch an example of the package and no Webots installation is found.

 Multiple Installations of Webots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^